lit/lit.dev/packages/lit-dev-content/site/guide/components/overview.md

   order: 1
 ---

-{% todo %}

-- Add correct xref for @customElement decorator.

-{% endtodo %}

 A Lit component is a reusable piece of UI.
 You can think of a Lit component as a container that has some state and that displays a UI based on its state.
 It can also react to user input, fire events—anything you'd expect a UI component to do.
 And a Lit component is an HTML element, so it has all of the standard element APIs.

  Almost all Lit components include:

 *   *Reactive properties* that define the state of the component.
 Changing one or more of the components' reactive properties triggers an update cycle, re-rendering the component.

-*   A *render method* that's called to render the components' contents.
+*   A *render method* that's called to render the component's contents.
 In the render method, you define a *template* for the component.

 Lit also provides a set of lifecycle methods that you can override to hook into the component's lifecycle (for example, to run code whenever the component updates).